v

 The following ML diagnostic algorithms are commonly used.

-Whether it is for prevention, early diagnosis, or corrective treatment options, combining AI and ML with Internet of Things (IoT)-enabled wireless sensor networks can provide significant benefits in healthcare.
-Figure 1 describes the clinical management system, while Table 1 provides predictions and characteristics of ML algorithms based on relevant research.35–41 Better and more personalized medical services may be offered in the future.
+Whether for prevention, early diagnosis, or corrective treatment, combining AI and ML with Internet of Things (IoT)-enabled wireless sensor networks can provide significant benefits in healthcare.
+Figure 1 describes the clinical management system, while Table 1 provides predictions and characteristics of ML algorithms based on relevant research.35–39,53,54 Better and more personalized medical services may be offered in the future.
 ML is an important technology in AI.
-Because proprietary algorithms use known patterns to create new patterns, they require a lot of data for sampling.24,53 The increasing connectivity of laboratory systems is referred to as Lab 4.0 or the Internet of Laboratory Things and brings a number of security and safety features due to the integration of devices like sensors and systems in risky areas.54 These risks include data breaches, malware and ransomware attacks, unauthorized access and control, IoT device vulnerabilities, and equipment risks.
-Various measures can be taken to ensure the performance of the browser against cyber threats like network segmentation, authentication and access control, data security and protection, field control, and vulnerability analysis: Regularly updating the software and firmware of test equipment, conducting vulnerability analysis, and periodically applying patches to fix the vulnerability of the system; this can reduce the risk of exploitation by attackers.55
+Because proprietary algorithms use known patterns to create new patterns, they require a lot of data for sampling.24,55 The increasing connectivity of laboratory systems is referred to as Lab 4.0 or the Internet of Laboratory Things, which introduces a number of security and safety concerns due to the integration of devices such as sensors and systems in high-risk areas.56 These risks include data breaches, malware and ransomware attacks, unauthorized access and control, IoT device vulnerabilities, and equipment risks.
+Various measures can be taken to ensure cybersecurity, including network segmentation, authentication and access control, data security and protection, field control, and vulnerability analysis.
+Regularly updating the software and firmware of test equipment, conducting vulnerability analyses, and periodically applying patches to fix system vulnerabilities can reduce the risk of exploitation by attackers.57

 Proposed management scheme for an automated medical laboratory.